Quantitative-Environmental-Science/Notes/book/02_rivers/05_floods.md

 ```

-We now use the same approach we applied to the advection equation solution in {numref}`lecture_14` and try a solution of the form:
+We now use the same approach we applied to the advection equation solution in @rivers:drainage and try a solution of the form:

 ```{math}
 h(x,t) = Z(x - \frac{5k}{2 \beta} h^\frac{1}{2} t, \tau)